Cell cycle: G2 phase (growth)

 G2 phase occurs after DNA replication and is a period of protein synthesis and rapid cell growth to prepare the cell for mitosis.
 During this phase microtubules begin to reorganize to form a spindle (preprophase).
 Before proceeding to mitotic phase, cells must be checked at the G2 checkpoint for any DNA damage within the chromosomes.
 The G2 checkpoint is mainly regulated by the tumor protein p53.
 If the DNA is damaged, p53 will either repair the DNA or trigger the apoptosis of the cell.
 If p53 is dysfunctional or mutated, cells with damaged DNA may continue through the cell cycle, leading to the development of cancer.

 Mitotic phase (chromosome separation)

-The relatively brief M phase consists of nuclear division (karyokinesis).
-It is a relatively short period of the cell cycle.
+The relatively brief M phase consists of nuclear division (karyokinesis) and division of cytoplasm (cytokinesis).
 M phase is complex and highly regulated.
 The sequence of events is divided into phases, corresponding to the completion of one set of activities and the start of the next.
 These phases are sequentially known as: